git-dev-eng/codecomp-player-node/README.md

 - Editor of your choice(VS Code/Sublime Text recommended)

 ## How to play from your local machine with 'dumb' algo
 We have written all boilerplate code to get you started within 5 minutes.
-You kust need to make 'MySmartAlgo' smarter.
+You just need to make 'mySmartAlgo.js' smarter.
 You can improve your algo by playing with test server.
 - Clone this repo using : git clone https://github.com/git-dev-eng/codecomp-player-node
 - cd codecomp-player-node
-- change 'team' and 'password' in config.js
+- change 'team' and 'password' in config.js file
 - npm install
 - npm run start
 - see url for live score : https://mmd-2021-ui-g6titslaoq-ew.a.run.app/Live